rafiko1/jigsaw-multilingual-competition/README.md

 ### Data and model files
 1. HuggingFace models are downloaded directly via API so there is no need to manually download them.
 2. Translations of the Toxic 2018 dataset and pseudo-labels for public LB 9372, public LB 9500, public LB 9537 (used as sample inputs to training) can be found [here](https://www.kaggle.com/leecming/multilingual-toxic-comments-training-data).
+3. Translation of the Toxic 2019 Unintended bias dataset can be found [here](https://www.kaggle.com/rafiko1/translated-train-bias-all-langs)
+4.

 ### Setup